+Do your research first.
 Because some video interviews are timed and only allow for one take, it’s imperative that you research the company beforehand.
 You’re not expected to be an expert, but you should have a comfortable understanding of the company’s mission and the services or goods it provides.
 It’s totally okay to write these down (in fact, I suggest it!).
 Just make sure that when the camera starts rolling you’re not looking down at your notes.

+Dress for the occassion.
 I’ve seen the best and worst outfits while reviewing video interviews, and my advice is to make a great first impression by dressing for the part.
 At HubSpot, we have a casual dress code, but looking your best and dressing as though you were going to a formal interview will definitely not lose you any points.
 If you have a suit jacket, wear it.
 If not, and you are interviewing for a formal organization, consider borrowing one from a friend.
 For better or worse, appearances matter.

+Keep background noise (both visual and audio) to a minimum.
 Although it’s not the end of the world if your kid sister barges in during your video interview, it could ruin your concentration and take up precious time.
 Show your commitment to the interview process by spending the extra few seconds locking your bedroom door if you’re at home, or finding a quiet room in the library to record in.
 I once reviewed a video interview that looked like a rave.
 Don’t get me wrong - I’m a fan of neon lights, dazzling jewelry, and background music for the right occasion - but during an interview is not that time.

+Don't worry too much about smiling.
 It’s natural to want to present a friendly face to the camera, but it’s more important to focus on concisely articulating your ideas.
 Worrying too much about your facial expressions during the video can make you lose your train of thought or look unnatural.
 While smiling may be part of your role if you’re applying to a customer-facing position, it’s likely that the company cares much more about your communication and problem solving skills.
 Better to focus your energy on showcasing those abilities instead of your pearly whites.

+Show don't tell.
 With limited time to respond to questions, it’s imperative that you move beyond just stating that you are an “expert communicator” or “great relationship builder,” and instead use real examples and anecdotes that explain how you are these things.
 Skip the build-up and focus on sharing the details of what you’ve done and what you’ve accomplished.

+It's okay to stumble.
 It’s very normal to feel some anxiety under the pressure of the clock or when staring into the eye of the camera.
 You almost certainly will stumble over a word or two.
 We all do it.
 The best thing you can do in the moment is resist the urge to panic.
 Take a deep breath, refocus, and move forward.
 You’ve got this.

+Be yourself.
 Last, and perhaps most importantly, don’t forget to have fun and be yourself!
 The video interview puts a face and a voice to your application, so don’t be afraid to share the real you and your many colors.
 After all, companies are hiring people, not just a static, bulleted list of impressive accomplishments.

 If you are eager to try out these tips before your official interview debut, head over to Interview 4where you can practice recording a video of yourself, or to My Interview Simulator, which provides simulated mock interviews.
 And, for more inspiration, we’ve compiled some of the best video interviews we’ve received here at HubSpot.
 See how these candidates (now amazing employees) incorporated our suggestions in their responses!

 5 Video Interviews That Stole The Show

-- This is Isaac; our recruiters were impressed by his poise and professionalism in this clip, but also by his overall presentation, particularly his choice of attire and his recording location.
+This is Isaac; our recruiters were impressed by his poise and professionalism in this clip, but also by his overall presentation, particularly his choice of attire and his recording location.

-- Check out Caroline!
+Check out Caroline!
 From her response, it's obvious that she adhered to my number one tip and did some research on the role she is applying for.
 Her answer explains her experience teaching about software at her old company, which is exactly what she does for customers now at HubSpot.

 By bringing up UX design and industry-specific language, it is clear to the recruiter that Anne, like Caroline, also did some industry research prior to her interview and identified concepts she’d like to learn more about.
 Anne was also able to articulate her thoughts clearly and concisely while being approachable and engaging.
 Kudos!

 Similarly, Derek’s interview reveals that he not only researched the role, but also researched the company culture and values.
 Derek talks about his love for learning and his goal of working with other like-minded individuals who thrive at a company like HubSpot which is equally passionate about learning and growth.
 He also speaks clearly and closes his points nicely when he’s finishes a thought.